pykeio/diffusers/README.md

 See the [examples folder](https://github.com/pykeio/diffusers/tree/main/examples) for complete examples and [the docs](https://docs.rs/pyke-diffusers) for more detailed information.

 ### Converting models
+pyke Diffusers currently supports Stable Diffusion v1, v2, and its derivatives.

 To convert a model from a HuggingFace `diffusers` model:
 1. Create and activate a virtual environment.
 2. Install script requirements: `python3 -m pip install -r requirements.txt`
 3. If you are converting a model directly from HuggingFace, log in to HuggingFace Hub with `huggingface-cli login` - this can be skipped if you have the model on disk
 5. Convert your model with `scripts/hf2pyke.py`:
-    - To convert a float32 model from HF (recommended for CPU): `python3 scripts/hf2pyke.py runwayml/stable-diffusion-v1-5 ~/pyke-diffusers-sd15/`
+    - To convert a float32 model from HF (recommended for CPU inference): `python3 scripts/hf2pyke.py runwayml/stable-diffusion-v1-5 ~/pyke-diffusers-sd15/`
     - To convert a float32 model from disk: `python3 scripts/hf2pyke.py ~/stable-diffusion-v1-5/ ~/pyke-diffusers-sd15/`
-    - To convert a float16 model from HF (recommended for GPU): `python3 scritps/hf2pyke.py runwayml/stable-diffusion-v1-5@fp16 ~/pyke-diffusers-sd15-fp16/`
+    - To convert a float16 model from HF (recommended for GPU inference): `python3 scripts/hf2pyke.py --fp16 runwayml/stable-diffusion-v1-5@fp16 ~/pyke-diffusers-sd15-fp16/`
-    - To convert a float16 model from disk: `python3 scripts/hf2pyke.py ~/stable-diffusion-v1-5-fp16/ ~/pyke-diffusers/sd15-fp16/ -f16`
+    - To convert a float16 model from disk: `python3 scripts/hf2pyke.py --fp16 ~/stable-diffusion-v1-5-fp16/ ~/pyke-diffusers/sd15-fp16/`

 Float16 models are faster on GPUs, but are **not hardware-independent** (due to an ONNX Runtime issue).
 Float16 models must be converted on the hardware they will be run on.
 Float32 models are hardware-independent, but are recommended only for x86 CPU inference or older NVIDIA GPUs.